nortikin/sverchok/docs/nodes/viz/viewer_draw_curve.rst

 * **Show**.
 The node displays something only when this parameter is enabled.

-Most of parameters of this node are groupped in rows; for each type of information this node can display, there are three parameters: whether to display it, the color to be used, and point size / line width to be used.
+Most of parameters of this node are grouped in rows; for each type of information this node can display, there are three parameters: whether to display it, the color to be used, and point size / line width to be used.